Henry Conyngham, 1st and last Earl Conynham of Mount Charles1

 F, #228857, b.
 18 August 1731, d.
 31 October 1814

 Elizabeth Clements was born on 18 August 1731.1 She was the daughter of Rt.
 Hon.
 Nathaniel Clements and Hannah Gore.1 She married Francis Pierpoint Conyngham, 2nd Baron Conyngham of Mount Charles, son of Rt.
 Hon.
-Francis Burton and Mary Conyngham, on 19 March 1750.1 She died on 31 October 1814 at age 83 at Ramsgate, Kent, England.1 Her will was probated in November 1814.1
+Francis Burton and Mary Conyngham, on 19 March 1750.1 She died on 31 October 1814 at age 83 at Ramsgate, Kent, EnglandG.1 Her will was proven (by probate) in November 1814.1

-From 19 March 1750, her married name became Conyngham.1 As a result of her marriage, Elizabeth Clements was styled as Baroness Conyngham of Mount Charles on 3 April 1781.
+From 19 March 1750, her married name became Conyngham.1 After her marriage, Elizabeth Clements was styled as Baroness Conyngham of Mount Charles on 3 April 1781.

 Citations